 Types of Blog Content Accepted:

-- Analysis of industry trends, events, or news
+- Analysis of marketing industry trends, events, or news

-- Tips or guides in “how-to” or “listicle” format
+- Marketing tips or guides in “how-to” or “listicle” format

 Suggested Blog Topics (Note: this is not an exhaustive list)

 - Skill development

 - Adds value for the readers to improve their marketing work or career.

 - Article points are backed by with clear arguments, facts, research, or statistics.
 Links are to original sources of data—not other articles referencing that data—or to highly trusted media sites.
 Do not link to sites or pages that are selling something.
 Do not place links in the first paragraph.
 The AMA New York Blog has a zero-tolerance policy for plagiarism.